strapi/documentation/docs/developer-docs/latest/development/plugins-development.md

 Plugins created using the preceding directions are located in the `plugins` directory of the application (see [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)).

 ::: note
-During plugin development it is helpful to use the `watch-admin` flag to toggle hot reloading of the admin panel.
-TypeScript projects need to additionally run the `yarn develop` or `npm run develop`commands in the plugin directory to enable hot reloading.
+During plugin development it is helpful to use the `--watch-admin` flag to toggle hot reloading of the admin panel.
+See the [Admin panel customization](/developer-docs/latest/development/admin-customization.md) documentation for more details.
+TypeScript projects need to additionally run the `yarn develop` or `npm run develop`command in the plugin directory to enable hot reloading.
 :::

 ## Add features to a plugin